iluvjava/Maths/Notebook 2.0 markdown/AMATH 515 Optimization Fundamentals/Linear Programming Everything.md

 > \min_x \{c^Tx : Ax = b, x \ge \mathbf{0}\}\tag{1}
 > $$

-We assume that $A$'s row does not repeat, this is neccessary for bounding a unique solutions for the system.
+We assume that $A$'s row does not repeat, this is necessary for bounding a unique solutions for the system.
 And let's say that $A \in \mathbb{R}^{m\times n}$.
 The argument is that any linear programming problem can be put into this form because of the following reduction techniques for different type of constraints:

 > $$
 > \begin{aligned}